jakuzek/CyberSecurity-SimpleProjects/README.md

   * Image encryption and decryption<br>
     *Image encryption and decryption is a process of securing digital images by converting them into a scrambled format that can only be deciphered by authorized recipients.*

+  * Text Encryption and Decryption with Caesar Cipher *The Caesar cipher is a simple, substitution cipher where each letter in the text is replaced with another letter, shifted by a fixed number of positions in the alphabet.
+The program allows users to input text for encryption or encrypted text for decryption, and choose the number of positions by which the alphabet should be shifted.
+With this tool, users can protect sensitive information from unauthorized access or decipher encrypted messages while maintaining communication privacy.
+"Encryption and Decryption with Caesar Cipher" provides a straightforward and user-friendly interface.*

 More in the near future...